 Hydrologists draw distinctions between water withdrawals—which are a form of borrowing water for specific uses—and water consumption.
 For example, water taken from wells or surface reservoirs for domestic use, or to be converted into steam to run electric generators, or to wash bedpans in hospitals is not materially altered by its use.
 It can be made hotter or dirtier by its use, but it is returned, either to its source or to another equally accessible source, in nearly the same state and quantity in which it was originally borrowed, to be borrowed again.
 Such borrowings from the water system are known to hydrologists as water withdrawals.

 Then there are the so-called in-stream uses of water.
 These do not require the withdrawal of water from its source at all.
-Applicable to rivers, streams and lakes, in-stream uses include commercial navigation, fish and wildlife habitat, recreation and (according to some accountings) hydroelectric generation.
+Applicable to rivers, streams, and lakes, in-stream uses include commercial navigation, fish and wildlife habitat, recreation, and (according to some accountings) hydroelectric generation.

 An accounting of how Illinois spends its water riches contains some surprises.
-According to the Illinois State Water Survey (ISWS) water withdrawals in the state in 1980 from all sources totalled 42,339 million gallons per day (mgd).
+According to the Illinois State Water Survey (ISWS) water withdrawals in the state in 1980 from all sources totaled 42,339 million gallons per day (mgd).
 This figure was about 47 percent higher in 1980 than it was in 1975.
-Although certain categories of withdrawals increased markedly during this period (rural water use for households, livestock watering and irrigation went up by 177 percent for example) the bulk of the increase came from the industrial sector, chiefly electric generating plants.
+Although certain categories of withdrawals increased markedly during this period (rural water use for households, livestock watering, and irrigation went up by 177 percent for example) the bulk of the increase came from the industrial sector, chiefly electric generating plants.

 In fact, power plants accounted for nearly 94 percent of the total water withdrawals in Illinois in 1980.
 (Of this amount 25,570 mgd, or 60 percent, was diverted through hydroelectric plants.
 The rest, some 14,060 mgd, was used in thermoelectric plants, with nearly all of that coming from reservoirs built next to power plants for that purpose.)
-It was Illinois' thirst for electricity, not its thirst for water, which increased withdrawals in the 1970s; daily withdrawals by such self-supplied industries as the power industry (already the largest user of water) rose by 60 percent between 1970 and 1980.
+It was Illinois's thirst for electricity, not its thirst for water, which increased withdrawals in the 1970s; daily withdrawals by such self-supplied industries as the power industry (already the largest user of water) rose by 60 percent between 1970 and 1980.

 If one disregards the self-supplied industrial water user, the average total daily withdrawal statewide is a very much smaller 2,710 mgd.
 Public water systems accounted for 1,779 mgd of this total, while rural domestic use (chiefly supplied by wells) came to another 117 mgd.